 It would be a shame to catch a taxi to visit these places.
 The river views are fantastic and part of the trip.

-First stop: Grand Palace & Temple of the Emerald Buddha
+First stop: Grand Palace and the Temple of the Emerald Buddha

 The place attracts both international and domestic visitors, many of them.
 But if you manage to visit early in the morning (it opens at 8.30 am), you will at least avoid the crowd.
 Plus, starting your Bangkok itinerary with the Grand Palace will make you appreciate even more all the other spots that are less busy.